Table of Contents

 API - Users

-The Users API allows you to automate provisioning, lookup, and update of contributor identities inside LinearB.
-This API is typically used by organizations that sync users from identity systems, main…
+The Users API allows you to automate provisioning, lookup, updates, and offboarding of contributor identities inside LinearB.
+This API is typically used by organizations that synchronize users from i…

-The Users API allows you to automate provisioning, lookup, and update of contributor identities inside LinearB.
-This API is typically used by organizations that sync users from identity systems, maintain centralized contributor records, or need automated onboarding/offboarding flows.
+The Users API allows you to automate provisioning, lookup, updates, and offboarding of contributor identities inside LinearB.
+This API is typically used by organizations that synchronize users from identity systems, maintain centralized contributor records, or need automated onboarding and offboarding workflows.

 TL;DR

-- Use GET /api/v1/users to search users in your LinearB organization.
+- Use GET /api/v1/users to search for users in your LinearB organization.

 - Use POST /api/v1/users to create one or more users.

-- Use PATCH /api/v1/users/{user_id} to update a user’s details, role, and team membership.
+- Use PATCH /api/v1/users/{user_id} to update supported user fields.

 - Users represent developer identities used for LinearB metrics, team membership, and activity attribution.